-Geospatial information is used in a majority of organizational settings and includes any type of information that has an associated geographic location or extent used in a business setting, both inside and outside the government.
-Examples include: building addresses, transportation networks, utility networks, satellite imagery, buildings and facilities, airspaces, and jurisdictional boundaries.
-Geospatial data may be represented in one or more dimensions, such as a particular point position or extent or region, and may also include dynamics over time, for example a forecast of the progression of the track and intensity of a hurricane (see Figure 1).
+Geospatial information is used in a variety of organizational settings.
+Examples of information include: building addresses; the location of transportation networks, utility networks, buildings and facilities, airspaces, and jurisdictional boundaries, and satellite and airborne imagery.
+The organizational settings include asset and personnel management, as well as management of environment, transportation, homeland security, defense and others.
+A common use of geospatial information is in emergency planning and response, for example, a forecast of the progression of the track and intensity of a hurricane (see Figure 2).

-Geospatial information includes not only information that is obvious to most people as geographic in nature, such as elevations, satellite imagery, and global positioning system (GPS) position coordinates, but also includes other types of information that many people may not realize have geospatial or locational characteristics.
-For example:
+Geospatial information includes not only information that is obvious to most people as being geospatial in nature, such as elevations, satellite imagery, and location information acquired from a global positioning system (GPS), but also other types of information that many people may not think of as geospatial:

-- Human resources systems capture the office building and room, and home address, for each employee - Inventory and asset management systems generally identify the facility or room where a piece of equipment is stored or used - Business performance reports often itemize results according to an organization's regions or jurisdictions
+Human resources systems capture the location of office buildings and rooms, and home addresses, for each employee

+• Inventory and asset management systems generally identify the facility or room where a piece of equipment is stored or used

+Business performance reports often itemize results according to an organization's regions or jurisdictions